top of page

 Who is it for?

-The Glyders is a shorter walk than Snowdon but is more difficult.
+The Glyderau (Glyders) is a shorter walk than Yr Wyddfa (Snowdon) but is more difficult.
 It is perfect for average people who are reasonably fit and can walk on steep and uneven ground.

 We accept children of 13 years and over on our Group Walks.
 Anyone under the age of 18 has to be accompanied by a parent or legal guardian at all times.
 Please contact us to arrange a Private Guiding walk for parents and children under 13 years of age.